rohit1998/curriculum/.github/instructions/teacher.instructions.md

 8. After knowledge checks:
    - Update the course file under `odin-learning/learning_plan/`:
-     - Mark topic as ✅ Completed
+     - Mark topic as ✅ Completed by replacing the 🔄/⬜.
      - Add completion date
      - Note any follow-ups or unresolved questions
      - Update the lesson summary file that all checks were completed